jlaurens/edython/src/lib/eyo/js/core/constructor.md

-# Edython's property management
+# Edython's constructor and property management

-`eYo.Property` is an helper to manage owned properties whereas `eYo.Link` is an helper to manage link properties.
+The `eYo.Constructor` provides us with a convenient method to create constructors.
+It takes care of links, owned properties, cached properties, clonable owned properties.

-Owned properties come in 2 different flavours, whether the target has a user interface or not.
+Each constructor created like that also contains a delegate (an instance of `eYo.Constructor.Dlgt`) which helps in managing those properties.